Skip to Content

 El Mirador Martini Bar

 This martini bar is on the side of a walkway from the main lobby.
-There are a bunch of comfy seats and it overlooks the pool area.
+There are a bunch of comfy seats, and it overlooks the pool area.

-Hyatt Ziva Los Cabos Pool Area
+Hyatt Ziva Los Cabos Review: The Pool Area

 Bar Azul Swim-Up Bar